Corey Bailey

 the modulating coils.
 The stationary magnet also has several turns of very fine

-with advances in technology there is now little, if any, noticeable difference in
+advances in technology there is now little, if any, noticeable difference in fidelity

-Moving Magnet cartridges typically have a higher (louder) output than Moving
+Moving Magnet cartridges typically have a higher (louder) output than a Moving

 piezoelectric crystal that is modulated directly by the stylus.
 The rapidly changing